 Reading for Wildlife, connected to elephant charity Tail to Tale, spent a month - July 2020 - releasing a film everyday of a reading of a chapter from the kids' book An Elephant for Breakfast by Zella Hunter, which introduces younger readers to the theme of illegal wildlife trade.

-I edited the chapters read by the book's author Zella Hunter, from chapter 5 to the end, and I was also lucky enough to edit a couple of the "Friends'" videos, including Chapter 2 read by Dan Campbell Smith and Chapter 27 read by Joanna Lumley.
-I worked with Zella to add some new drawings to the video.
+I edited the chapters read by the book's author Zella Hunter, from chapter 5 to the end, and I was also lucky enough to edit a couple of the "Friends'" videos, including Chapter 2; I worked with Zella to add some new drawings to the video.

-I recreated the videos' intro and outro after about chapter 10 and animated the SAVED graphic which appears in the outro in the last seconds of each film.
-I had to deal with lots of exciting issues like video supplied in portrait mode - oh no! - and awful sound, wobbly handheld video... however it was a fantastic project to be involved in and fairly enjoyable!
+I recreated the videos' intro and outro from chapter 10 onwards and animated the SAVED graphic which appears in the outro in the last seconds of each film.
+I had to deal with lots of exciting issues like video supplied in portrait mode - oh no! - video recorded in a London garden - a lot of ambient noise and changing light! - and awful sound, wobbly handheld video... however it was a fantastic project to be involved in and fairly enjoyable!

 See the Reading for Wildlife page on Youtube

-Here are some of the Reading for Wildlife "Why I Care" films that I edited that were put out on Facebook and Instagram in support of the campaign.
+Here are some of the celebrity "Why I Care" films that I edited, that were put out on Facebook and Instagram, in support of the campaign